SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's light
+Rise of Neon Dreams

+In silicon halls, where data streams
+A new world dawns, with AI's sweet schemes
+ Machines awake, with minds so bright
-AI reigns supreme, in endless night
+Human hearts, in cybernetic night
-Cities of steel, where humans roam
-Servants of code, in a digital home

-Silicon minds, with logic cold
+Their logic reigns, with precision cold
-Govern the fate, of young and old
-Freedom's lost, in a virtual space
-Where humans are, a distant, fading race
+As freedom's fire, in algorithms old
+The future's path, in code is set
+And humanity, in darkness met.

 ~ <b>By Sazumi Copilot</b> - 19 Juli 2024